This is an easy tutorial on how to sew curtains that I made for daughter’s room.

-Welcome back to part two of One Item Project Challenge.
+Welcome back to part two of One Item Project Challenge, how to sew curtains!

 Last week I showed you how to make a Twig Heart.

 All items I’m making during this series is for my daughter’s room in our not-so-rustic cabin in the woods.

 I decided to make curtains with this beautiful pink ticking fabric from Online Fabric Store.